dixonge/vagabondians/posts/still-homeless-but-living-in-an-suv.md

 ---
-eleventyNavigation:
-  key: Still Homeless, But Living in an SUV
+title: Still Homeless, But Living in an SUV
-  parent: Texas
 date: 2011-04-21
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"